Unsupervised Representation Learning in Deep Reinforcement Learning: A Review: Implementation Details

 Because the target next state $\Bar{\bm{z}}_{t+1}$ is not known and generated by the same encoder, the representation may collapse to trivial embeddings.
 To prevent this issue other auxiliary losses such as contrastive losses have to be used \cite{kipf2019contrastive, franccois2019combined, van2020plannable}.
-We discuss contrastive losses in Section \nameref{subsec:contrastive_losses}.
+We discuss contrastive losses in Section \ref{subsec:contrastive_losses}.

-To\marginpar{ \hbox{Reward} Model} encode task-relevant information into the state representation, we can make use of a latent reward model $R$ to predict the reward $\hat{r}_t=R(\bm{z}_t, \bm{a}_t)$ of a latent state-action pair $(\bm{z}_t, \bm{a}_t)$\footnote{Again, the reward model may be only a function of the next latent state $\bm{z}_{t+1}$.} (see Figure \ref{fig:reward_model}).
+To\marginpar{ \hbox{Reward} Model} encode task-relevant information into the state representation, we can make use of a latent reward model $R$ to predict the reward $\hat{r}_t=R(\bm{z}_t, \bm{a}_t)$ of a latent state-action pair $(\bm{z}_t, \bm{a}_t)$ (see Figure \ref{fig:reward_model}).

 The reward model utilizes the reward samples $r_t$ as target values for regression.
 In the deterministic case, an example of reward model loss is shown in Equation \eqref{eq:reward_model_loss}).